kadenf17/kadenf17.github.io/_posts/2023-12-18-Yoyo-Analysis-Part-2.md

     A: Titanium and Magnesium yoyos, regardless of brand.

-Q: What effect does the material have on yoyo price?
+Q: Does the material have an effect on yoyo price?

     A: Material is a big factor in determining yoyo price